psm-compute/psm-compute.github.io/docs/source/lammps.rst

     mpirun -np 4 ${lmp} -in input.lmp

-where ``input.lmp`` is your LAMMPS input file, and there the project was assumed to be `tamtam` (to adapt to your case).
+where ``input.lmp`` is your LAMMPS input file, and where the project was assumed to be `tamtam` (to adapt to your case).
 Here, 4 CPU cores are requested, as well as a total duration of 12 hours.
 Then, make the file file executable with chmod and launch it using:

 .. code-block:: bash

-    chmod +x ./myfile.sh
+    chmod +x ./sub.sh
-    oarsub -S ./myfile.sh
+    oarsub -S ./sub.sh

 Launch multiple jobs using bash
 _______________________________